Leonid Brezhnev: Legacy

 Brezhnev presided over the Soviet Union for longer than any other person except Joseph Stalin.
+He is remembered for donning the mantle of a peacemaker and a common-sense statesman.
 He is often criticised for the prolonged Era of Stagnation, in which fundamental economic problems were ignored and the Soviet political system was allowed to decline.
-During Mikhail Gorbachev's tenure as leader there was an increase in criticism of the Brezhnev years, such as claims that Brezhnev followed "a fierce neo-Stalinist line".
-The Gorbachevian discourse blamed Brezhnev for failing to modernize the country and to change with the times, although in a later statement Gorbachev made assurances that Brezhnev was not as bad as he was made out to be, saying, "Brezhnev was nothing like the cartoon figure that is made of him now."
+During Mikhail Gorbachev's tenure as leader there was a sharp increase in criticism of Brezhnev's leadership, including claims that he followed "a fierce neo-Stalinist line" while consistently failing to modernize the country and change with the times.
 The intervention in Afghanistan, which was one of the major decisions of his career, also significantly undermined both the international standing and the internal strength of the Soviet Union.
-In Brezhnev's defense, it can be said that the Soviet Union reached unprecedented and never-repeated levels of power, prestige, and internal calm under his rule.

-Brezhnev has fared well in opinion polls when compared to his successors and predecessors in Russia.
+Brezhnev fared better when compared to his successors and predecessors in Russia.
+In a 1999 poll, he ranked as the best Russian leader of the 20th century.
 In an opinion poll by VTsIOM in 2007 the majority of Russians chose to live during the Brezhnev era rather than any other period of 20th century Soviet history.
-In a Levada Center poll conducted in 2013, Brezhnev beat Vladimir Lenin as Russia's favorite leader in the 20th century with 56% approval.
+In a Levada Center poll conducted in 2013, Brezhnev beat Vladimir Lenin and Joseph Stalin (respectively) as Russia's favorite leader in the 20th century with 56% approval.
 In another poll in 2013, Brezhnev was voted the best Russian leader of the 20th century.
 In a 2018 Rating Sociological Group poll, 47% of Ukrainian respondents had a positive opinion of Brezhnev.

-In the West he is most commonly remembered for starting the economic stagnation that triggered the dissolution of the Soviet Union.
+In the West, stagnation hypothesis is generally accepted with regards to the rule of Brezhnev.